aaw-team/nocsrf/Documentation/Developer/Extbase/Index.rst

          */
         public function deleteAction(Product $product, bool $confirmation = false) {
+            if ($confirmation === true) {
                 // At this point you can be sure the request is legitimate }
         }
+    }

+For more information about `@csrfvalidation` annotation, see section :ref:`section-developer-manual-api-annotation` in the :ref:`section-developer-manual-api`.

 Way 2: Validate a request inside an action method
 -------------------------------------------------